- Home

 See the animals at Dublin Zoo

 If your kids love animals, Dublin Zoo is a great place to spend the day.
-The good news is it’s open throughout the school holidays (including Easter Sunday) from 9:30am-6pm and is running a series of workshops during the break, including a Junior Easter Workshop for kids aged 6-12.
+The good news is it’s open throughout the school holidays (including Easter Sunday) and is running a series of workshops during the break, including their DINO-MITE Junior Workshop for kids aged 6-12.
 Keep an eye on the daily schedule of keeper talks while you’re there, so you can learn about the Asian elephants or gorillas from the experts.

 Explore the trails at Luggwoods Forest